Chart Color Schemes

 The level of residential development activity in Strathnairn was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers shows Strathnairn recorded around 149 residential properties granted approval each year over the past five financial years ending June 2025, totalling an estimated 746 homes.
-By September 2026 (FY-26), nine approvals have been recorded.
-Over these five years, an average of two new residents per dwelling was constructed annually, indicating balanced supply and demand.
-However, recent data shows this has increased to 8.6 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+AreaSearch analysis of ABS building approval numbers indicates Strathnairn recorded around 149 residential properties granted approval annually over the past five financial years, totalling an estimated 746 homes.
+As of FY-26, 45 approvals have been recorded.
+On average, 2 new residents per year per dwelling constructed were reported between FY-21 and FY-25, suggesting balanced supply and demand.
+However, recent data shows this has intensified to 8.7 people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.

-Future projections estimate the area will add 3,152 residents by 2041, suggesting current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Future projections show Strathnairn adding 2,482 residents by 2041 (from the latest AreaSearch quarterly estimate).
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development